danielhndz/Devsu-qa-e2e-api/README.md

 <br/>

-This project is the solution implemented for the `Devsu's practical exercises`.
+This project is the solution implemented for the `Devsu's QA practical exercises`.

 ## Getting Started